Metal-Only ECO

-ECO tasks move into Post-Mask scenarios once standard cells, IPs, memories and IOs are placed.
-ECO requests could come from a bug found during software validation process, or during testing of the chip sample.
-In Post-Mask ECO cases, the RTL changes not only impact all the factors in Pre-Mask ECO, but also limit the solutions to using metal fixes over a limited number of physically available resources such as spare cells.
+Metal-Only ECO refers to a functional change that occurs after the layout design, including standard cells, IPs, memories and IOs, is complete.
+ECO requests may arise from a bug found during software validation process or during testing of the chip sample.
+In Metal-Only ECO cases, RTL changes not only affect all factors in Logic Optimization steps but also limit solutions to using metal connection fixes over a limited number of physically available resources, such as spare cells.

 • Challenges